-Each neuron has a cell body (or soma) that contains a nucleus, smooth and rough endoplasmic reticulum, Golgi apparatus, mitochondria, and other cellular components.
-Neurons also contain unique structures, relative to most cells, which are required for receiving and sending the electrical signals that make neuronal communication possible.
+Like other cells, each neuron has a cell body (or soma) that contains a nucleus, smooth and rough endoplasmic reticulum, Golgi apparatus, mitochondria, and other cellular components.
+Neurons also contain unique structures, illustrated in Figure 2 for receiving and sending the electrical signals that make neuronal communication possible.
 Dendrites are tree-like structures that extend away from the cell body to receive messages from other neurons at specialized junctions called synapses.
-While some neurons have no dendrites, other types of neurons have multiple dendrites.
+Although some neurons do not have any dendrites, some types of neurons have multiple dendrites.
 Dendrites can have small protrusions called dendritic spines, which further increase surface area for possible synaptic connections.

-Once a signal is received by the dendrite, it then travels passively to the cell body.
-The cell body contains a specialized structure, the axon hillock, that integrates signals from multiple synapses and serves as a junction between the cell body and an axon: a tube-like structure that propagates the integrated signal to specialized endings called axon terminals.
-These terminals, in turn, synapse on other neurons, muscles, or target organs.
+Once a signal is received by the dendrite, it then travels to the cell body.
+The cell body contains a specialized structure, the axon hillock that integrates signals from multiple synapses and serves as a junction between the cell body and an axon.
+An axon is a tube-like structure that propagates the integrated signal to specialized endings called axon terminals.
+These terminals in turn synapse on other neurons, muscle, or target organs.
 Chemicals released at axon terminals allow signals to be communicated to these other cells.
 Neurons usually have one or two axons, but some neurons, like amacrine cells in the retina, do not contain any axons.
-Some axons are covered with myelin, which acts as an insulator to minimize dissipation of the electrical signal as it travels down the axon, greatly increasing the speed on conduction.
-This insulation is important as the axon from a human motor neuron can be as long as a meter: from the base of the spine to the toes.
+Some axons are covered with myelin, which acts as an insulator to minimize dissipation of the electrical signal as it travels down the axon, greatly increasing the speed of conduction.
+This insulation is important as the axon from a human motor neuron can be as long as a meter—from the base of the spine to the toes.
 The myelin sheath is not actually part of the neuron.
 Myelin is produced by glial cells.
-Along these types of axons, there are periodic gaps in the myelin sheath.
-These gaps, called “nodes of Ranvier,” are sites where the signal is “recharged” as it travels along the axon.
+Along the axon there are periodic gaps in the myelin sheath.
+These gaps are called nodes of Ranvier and are sites where the signal is “recharged” as it travels along the axon.

-It is important to note that a single neuron does not act alone.
-Neuronal communication depends on the connections that neurons make with one another (as well as with other cells, such as muscle cells).
+It is important to note that a single neuron does not act alone—neuronal communication depends on the connections that neurons make with one another (as well as with other cells, like muscle cells).
 Dendrites from a single neuron may receive synaptic contact from many other neurons.
 For example, dendrites from a Purkinje cell in the cerebellum are thought to receive contact from as many as 200,000 other neurons.

 Types of Neurons

-There are different types of neurons; the functional role of a given neuron is intimately dependent on its structure.
+There are different types of neurons, and the functional role of a given neuron is intimately dependent on its structure.
 There is an amazing diversity of neuron shapes and sizes found in different parts of the nervous system (and across species).

 While there are many defined neuron cell subtypes, neurons are broadly divided into four basic types: unipolar, bipolar, multipolar, and pseudounipolar.
+Figure 3 illustrates these four basic neuron types.
 Unipolar neurons have only one structure that extends away from the soma.
-These neurons are not found in vertebrates, but are found in insects where they stimulate muscles or glands.
+These neurons are not found in vertebrates but are found in insects where they stimulate muscles or glands.
 A bipolar neuron has one axon and one dendrite extending from the soma.
 An example of a bipolar neuron is a retinal bipolar cell, which receives signals from photoreceptor cells that are sensitive to light and transmits these signals to ganglion cells that carry the signal to the brain.
 Multipolar neurons are the most common type of neuron.
 Each multipolar neuron contains one axon and multiple dendrites.
 Multipolar neurons can be found in the central nervous system (brain and spinal cord).
-The Purkinje cell, a multipolar neuron in the cerebellum, has many branching dendrites, but only one axon.
+An example of a multipolar neuron is a Purkinje cell in the cerebellum, which has many branching dendrites but only one axon.
 Pseudounipolar cells share characteristics with both unipolar and bipolar cells.
-A pseudounipolar cell has a single structure that extends from the soma (like a unipolar cell), which later branches into two distinct structures (like a bipolar cell).
-Most sensory neurons are pseudounipolar and have an axon that branches into two extensions: one connected to dendrites that receives sensory information and another that transmits this information to the spinal cord.
+A pseudounipolar cell has a single process that extends from the soma, like a unipolar cell, but this process later branches into two distinct structures, like a bipolar cell.
+Most sensory neurons are pseudounipolar and have an axon that branches into two extensions: one connected to dendrites that receive sensory information and another that transmits this information to the spinal cord.

-While glia (or glial cells ) are often thought of as the supporting cast of the nervous system, the number of glial cells in the brain actually outnumbers the number of neurons by a factor of ten.
+While glia are often thought of as the supporting cast of the nervous system, the number of glial cells in the brain actually outnumbers the number of neurons by a factor of ten.
 Neurons would be unable to function without the vital roles that are fulfilled by these glial cells.
 Glia guide developing neurons to their destinations, buffer ions and chemicals that would otherwise harm neurons, and provide myelin sheaths around axons.
 Scientists have recently discovered that they also play a role in responding to nerve activity and modulating communication between nerve cells.
-When glia do not function properly, the result can be disastrous; most brain tumors are caused by mutations in glia.
+When glia do not function properly, the result can be disastrous—most brain tumors are caused by mutations in glia.

 Types of Glia

-There are several different types of glia with different functions.
-Astrocytes make contact with both capillaries and neurons in the CNS.
+There are several different types of glia with different functions, two of which are shown in Figure 6.
+Astrocytes, shown in Figure 5 a make contact with both capillaries and neurons in the CNS.
 They provide nutrients and other substances to neurons, regulate the concentrations of ions and chemicals in the extracellular fluid, and provide structural support for synapses.
-Astrocytes also form the blood-brain barrier: a structure that blocks entrance of toxic substances into the brain.
-They have been shown, through calcium-imaging experiments, to become active in response to nerve activity, transmit calcium waves between astrocytes, and modulate the activity of surrounding synapses.
+Astrocytes also form the blood-brain barrier—a structure that blocks entrance of toxic substances into the brain.
 Satellite glia provide nutrients and structural support for neurons in the PNS.
-Microglia scavenge and degrade dead cells, protecting the brain from invading microorganisms.
+Microglia scavenge and degrade dead cells and protect the brain from invading microorganisms.
 Oligodendrocytes form myelin sheaths around axons in the CNS.
-One axon can be myelinated by several oligodendrocytes; one oligodendrocyte can provide myelin for multiple neurons.
+One axon can be myelinated by several oligodendrocytes, and one oligodendrocyte can provide myelin for multiple neurons.
 This is distinctive from the PNS where a single Schwann cell provides myelin for only one axon as the entire Schwann cell surrounds the axon.
-Radial glia serve as bridges for developing neurons as they migrate to their end destinations.
 Ependymal cells line fluid-filled ventricles of the brain and the central canal of the spinal cord.
 They are involved in the production of cerebrospinal fluid, which serves as a cushion for the brain, moves the fluid between the spinal cord and the brain, and is a component for the choroid plexus.